AppMetrics/Docs.V2.Hugo/content/getting-started/reservoir-sampling/_index.md

 This sampling reservoir can be used when you are interested in recent changes to the distribution of data rather than a median on the lifetime of the histgram.

 The default sample size of 1028 and alpha value of 0.015, offers a 99.9% confidence level with a 5% margin of error assuming a normal distribution and heavily biases the reservoir to the past 5 mins of measurements.
 The higher the alpha, the more biased the reservoir will be towards newer values.
+The behavior of the reservoir can further be adjusted with the minimum sample weight parameter.
+If set to non-zero value, older samples with low weights will be removed from the reservoir when the reservoir is preiodically rescaled.
+This improves reported statistics when periods of very low or no activity alternate with periods of high activity.

 App Metrics uses a [forward-decaying](http://dimacs.rutgers.edu/~graham/pubs/papers/fwddecay.pdf) reservoir with an exponential weighting towards recent samples.